-When other girls in my high school were decorating their lockers with photos of N*Sync and Matchbox 20, I was crushing hard on Ernest Hemingway.
+At the age when I should have been decorating my locker with photos of N*Sync and Matchbox 20, I was instead crushing hard on Ernest Hemingway.
 It’s proved to be a love that no amount of righteous feminism can shake.
 I go weak at the knees for the way he packs a world of feeling into a few terse sentences.
 Even his writing advice is laconically sexy:

 "Write drunk.
 Edit sober."

 Good advice, but an even better look behind the scenes.
 I think we can infer that, Pulitzer Prize notwithstanding, Hemingway wrote drunk the way any of us would—compulsively, vaingloriously, forgetting articles, failing to connect objects with transitive verbs, losing his topic in tangential threads.